 When is the Covered Bridge Festival?

 Each year, there is a Covered Bridge Festival in Madison County that celebrates the history and heritage of the local area.
-It is held during the second full week in October over the weekend.
+It is usually held during the second full week in October over the weekend.
 You can check upcoming festival info here.

 In 2021, the Covered Bridge Festival will take place from October 9th to 10th.
 Events will be held from 9:00am to 5:00pm on both days.

 The festival changes a little each year, but typically includes things like historical re-enactments and demonstrations, guided tours of the historic bridges, music, a parade, quilt shows, classic car shows, and a variety of food, antique, and craft vendors.
 There are also free tractor shuttles.

-There is a small entrance fee ($2 per person in 2019) to enter the main festival area.
+There is a small entrance fee ($2 per person in 2020) to enter the main festival area.
 Children age 11 and under can enter for free.